 Nick Greaves' duplication theory is in many ways similar to an idea of morphic resonance, and was thought up around the same time, independently.
 This theory ties in more explicitly with electricity and magnetism than morphic resonance, and is provocative, original and stimulating.

-Sebastian designed and developed this website and is Rupert's webmaster.
+Sebastian developed this website and is Rupert's webmaster.

 The Institute is a nonprofit research, education, and membership organization, whose purpose is to support research and education on consciousness, human potential, and personal and social transformation.
 Rupert is a Fellow of the Institute.

 The Scientific and Medical Network is an informal international group consisting mainly of qualified scientists and doctors, together with many other professionals.
 The Network questions the assumptions of contemporary scientific and medical thinking, so often limited by exclusively materialistic reasoning.
 Rupert has been a member for more than 25 years.